Lancekc83/Eynzo/README.md

-Warning before you proceed.
+Warning!
-By installing this software, you accept all responsibility and liability for anything that might occur while you use it.
+Before you proceed by  installing this software, you accept all responsibility and liability for anything that might occur while you use it.
 I and other contributors to this fork are not liable.
 Use at your own risk.

 Based on Aragon's Fork (See Below)